The Lies We Believe About Referrals

 For example – if you are buying or selling a home and a realtor offers to connect you to another realtor who can help you (example you’re moving to a different state) – the realtor who makes the “referral” typically stands to make a 25% commission if you end of purchasing or selling a home (this can be different depending on your state’s or country’s laws).
 But in the real estate world, the commission paid is disclosed in writing and all parties sign of on it so no one is left in the dark about what will transpire.

 But as other industries attempted to adapt the “commission” structure, they didn’t consider how it would play out in their industry and don’t always adopt the rules that keep it honest.

 Another changing trend is the explosion of loyalty programs.
 It seems just about every company has a version of a loyalty program.
 I believe this started in the hospitality and retail industries where restaurants offered loyalty cards to encourage repeat visits with the enticement of a freebie to reward you for your loyalty.

 Then the loyalty program took the technology-based companies by storm.
 Companies like Uber, Dropbox, VRBO, Paypal offered an incentive – a free month, free ride, credit to your account – for sharing a link with your friends so they would try the service.

 But there is a difference between the hospitality industry rewarding repeat customers and the technology companies offering an incentive.
-The difference is a restaurant or store is typically a highly transactional relationship with a lower dollar ticket price (so the carrot and stick principle works) and a technology company is just that – technology we like and buy but can cancel at anytime and don’t typically form a relationship with a human as part of our use of the technology.
+The difference is a restaurant or retail store is typically highly transactional with a lower dollar ticket price (so the carrot and stick principle works) and a technology company is just that – technology we like and buy but can cancel at anytime and don’t typically form a relationship with a human as part of our use of the technology.

 I’m going to guess your business is neither of those.